nodejs/node/CPP_STYLE_GUIDE.md

 (Braces are optional if the statement body only has one line.)

+`namespace`s receive no indentation on their own.

 ## 4 spaces of indentation for statement continuations

 ```c++
 VeryLongTypeName very_long_result = SomeValueWithAVeryLongName +
     SomeOtherValueWithAVeryLongName;
 ```

+Operators are before the line break in these cases.

 ## Align function arguments vertically